viperleed/viperleed/doc/content/basics/tensor_leed.rst

     a consequence of how the various R-factors are designed.

 -   As described above, the tensor LEED implementation in TensErLEED separates the calculation of delta-amplitudes and the structure optimization into two mostly-indepenent stages.
-    As a direct consequence, the optimization can **only** be performed on a pre-defined grid of pertubation vectors (as given by the :ref:`DISPLACEMENTS file<displacements>`).
+    As a direct consequence, the optimization can **only** be performed on a pre-defined grid of perturbation vectors (as given by the :ref:`DISPLACEMENTS file<displacements>`).
     Further, to achieve the best possible fit, this grid generally makes it necessary to run multiple sets of delta-amplitude calculations and structure optimizations with varying grid-densities.